sidchn/over-the-wire-natas/README.md

 # over-the-wire-natas
-This repository contains solutions for the wargame natas, the main objective is to learn python scripting while solving web security challenges.

-Natas
 Natas teaches the basics of serverside web-security.

 Each level of natas consists of its own website located at http://natasX.natas.labs.overthewire.org, where X is the level number.
 There is no SSH login.
 To access a level, enter the username for that level (e.g. natas0 for level 0) and its password.